Sprachferien in York

 Please bring your German health insurance card (Versicherungskarte) with you.
 Although you can see a doctor or receive emergency treatment without it, it will make it easier if you have one.
 And if you do have additional travel insurance for unforeseen emergencies, such as having to return home early, please also bring the relevant documentation with you.
-Please make sure your parents have carefully completed and sent your Embrace England medical form.
+Please inform of us of any changes in your health (including any required medication) since completing your booking form.

 The cost of our language holiday is fully inclusive.
 The only things you will need to pay for are: